QUICK, EASY TO FOLLOW

 Winning a Round

-• The first player with all their starting cards worth POINTS wins the round.
+• The first player with all their starting cards worth POINTS wins the round!
+You will see the word “POINTS” on all of your cards letting you know that you finished first and have won the round.

-• POINTS include any positive POINTS, minus POINTS, and 0 POINTS.
+• POINTS include any regular POINTSas well as minus POINTS, and 0 POINTS, and also Side Bonus POINTS.

 • Only the winner of the round adds up the total POINTS from all their cards.